 Why You Should Test Your SEO Ideas Before You Ship Them

-When you optimize your landing pages consistently to improve user experience by engaging visitors on your website, it signals to Google that your website fulfils the user intent.
+When you optimize your landing pages consistently to improve user experience by engaging visitors on your website, it signals to Google that your website fulfills the user intent.
 As a result, Google incentivizes you with a high ranking in the search.

 SEO has evolved from being a traditional keyword-oriented model to a full-blown strategy as Google keeps changing its algorithm.
 User intent has become one of the top factors for ranking, but at the same time, it has become challenging for marketers to predict visitor behavior while making any changes in their SEO strategy.